DendrouLab/panpipes-tutorials/docs/ingesting_visium_data/Ingesting_visium_data_with_panpipes.md

 ## Edit submission and yaml file

-In `spatial/ingestion`, create a submission file like the one we provide in the [tutorials](../../tutorials/ingesting_visium_data/sample_file_qc_spatial.txt).
+In `spatial/ingestion`, create a submission file like [the one we provide](sample_file_qc_spatial.txt).
 For this tutorial, you can use the provided.

 In general, the spatial submission file expects the following columns:

 `sample_id` `spatial_path` `spatial_filetype` `spatial_counts` `spatial_metadata` `spatial_transformation`

 For `10X Visium datasets`, only the first four columns need to be specified.
 With `Panpipes` you can ingest multiple spatial slides by creating one line for each in the submission file.
 For each slide, one `MuData` will be created by the pipeline.
-Detailed information about the submission file is provided in the [usage guidelines](https://github.com/DendrouLab/panpipes/blob/main/docs/usage/setup_for_spatial_workflows.md)
+Detailed information about the submission file is provided in the [usage guidelines](https://panpipes-pipelines.readthedocs.io/en/latest/usage/setup_for_spatial_workflows.html)

 Next, in `spatial/ingestion` call `panpipes qc_spatial config` (you potentially need to activate the conda environment with `conda activate pipeline_env` first!).
 This will generate a `pipeline.log` and a `pipeline.yml` file.

-Modify the `pipeline.yml` or simply replace it with the one we provide in [tutorials](../../tutorials/ingesting_visium_data/pipeline.yml).
+Modify the `pipeline.yml` or simply replace it with [the one we provide](pipeline.yml).
 Make sure to specify the correct path to the submission file.
-If you're using the [provided example yaml file](../../tutorials/ingesting_visium_data/pipeline.yml), you potentially need to add the path of the conda environment in the yaml.
+If you're using the [provided example yaml file](pipeline.yml), you potentially need to add the path of the conda environment in the yaml.

 ## Run Panpipes